pantrypoints/sp/content/en/research/countries/china/xi/chapter-12f.md

 system cannot meet the needs of the objective situation, which is prominently manifested in the overlapping of functions, resulting in problems such as the dispersion of law enforcement subjects and monitoring forces, and multiple law enforcement in the field of environmental protection.
-The 19th National Congress of the Communist Party of China proposed to strengthen the overall design and organizational leadership of ecological civilization construction, and set up state-owned natural resource asset management and natural ecological supervision agencies.
+The 19th National Congress of the CCP proposed to strengthen the overall design and organizational leadership of ecological civilization construction, and set up state-owned natural resource asset management and natural ecological supervision agencies.
 The deployment of this institutional reform is in line with the needs of the protection of the "community of life" system